-Reference to National Health & Wellbeing Outcome: Contributes to: Outcome 7.
-People using health and social care services are safe from harm.
+Reference to National Health & Wellbeing Contributes to: Outcome: Outcome 7.
+People using health and social care services ar safe from harm.
 Outcome 9.
 Resources are used effectively and efficiently in the provision of health and social care services.

-OFFICIAL Personnel: The report refers to training and development activity undertaken with staff, and references operational implications from Significant Case Reviews in Fife and Edinburgh.
-Carers: Offers assurance to carers that quality assurance and professional and clinical oversight is being applied to the people they care for when using health and social care services.

-Provider Organisations: No impact on purchased clinical/social care provider services.
+Personnel: The report refers to training and development activity The report refers to training and development activity undertaken with staff, and references operational implications from Significant Case Reviews in Fife and Edinburgh.
+Offers assurance to carers that quality assurance and professional and clinical oversight is being applied to the people they care for when using health and social care services.
+No impact on purchased clinical/social care provider services.
+None None None This report contributes to the Integration Joint Board's duty to have clinical and professional oversight of its delegated functions.
+None None None None The report provides assurance on professional governance.
+The report provides assurance on clinical governance.